Hyperbolic Radial Spanning Tree: Introduction

+\tvc{Theorem \ref{Thm:mainthm} describes the infinite branches of the hyperbolic RST: every infinite branch admits an asymptotic direction and Point (ii) and (iii) say that for any fixed and deterministic boundary point $I$, there exists a unique infinite path having $I$ as asymptotic direction.
+But there is a random dense set of boundary points having more than one backwards paths, and in dimension 2 (for $d=1$) this set is countable.}\\

 Establishing the results announced in Theorem \ref{Thm:mainthm} in every dimension constitutes the main originality of this paper.
-For the two reasons explained further, the proofs of Baccelli and Bordenave in the 2D-Euclidean setting \cite{baccelli} cannot be generalised to higher dimensions.
+For the two reasons explained further, the proofs of Baccelli and Bordenave in the 2D-Euclidean setting \cite{baccelli} cannot be generalized to higher dimensions.

-In both contexts $\mathbb{R}^2$ and $\mathbb{H}^{d+1}$, for any $d \ge 1$, the proofs of (i), (ii), (iv) and (v) of Theorem \ref{Thm:mainthm} follow the strategy of Howard and Newman \cite{howard}, which is to show that the tree is \emph{straight}, that is, the descendents subtree of a vertex far from the origin is included in a thin cone.
-To prove that the 2D-Euclidean RST is straight, Baccelli and Bordenave used a translation invariant model derived from the RST: the Directed Spanning Forest (DSF), which constitutes a local approximation of the RST far from the origin \cite{baccelli}.
-They exploit the theory of Markov chains to upper-bound fluctuations of trajectories in the DSF and then, they deduce the straightness of the RST via planarity.
-This strategy cannot be generalised to higher dimensions.
-However, in $\mathbb{H}^d$, we manage to control the angular deviations of branches in the $\RST$ without resorting to an auxiliary model, which required planarity in the Euclidean setting.
+In both contexts $\mathbb{R}^2$ and $\mathbb{H}^{d+1}$, for any $d \ge 1$, the proofs of (i), (ii), (iv) and (v) of Theorem \ref{Thm:mainthm} follow the strategy of Howard and Newman \cite{howard}, which is to show that the tree is \emph{straight}, that is, the \tvc{descendant} subtree of a vertex far from the origin is included in a thin cone.
+To prove that the 2D-Euclidean RST is straight, Baccelli and Bordenave used a translation invariant model derived from the RST: \tvc{the Directed Spanning Forest (DSF), which constitutes a local approximation of the RST far from the origin \cite{baccelli}.} They exploit the theory of Markov chains to bound from above fluctuations of trajectories in the DSF and then, they deduce the straightness of the RST via planarity.
+This strategy cannot be generalized to higher dimensions.
+However, in $\mathbb{H}^{d+1}$, we manage to control the angular deviations of branches in the $\RST$ without resorting to an auxiliary model, that requires planarity as in the Euclidean setting.
 The hyperbolic metric guarantees that angular deviations decay exponentially fast with the distance to the origin, which is strong enough to show straightness.